pointslocal/admin-docs/docs/index.md

-# Pointslocal Admin Documentation
+# Pointslocal Admin & API Documentation

 > Welcome to Pointslocal.
-This documentation covers the management of events, sports states, site design, admin, API and widgets in the Pointslocal and Gameplan systems.
+This documentation covers the management of events, sports statistics, site design, admin, API and widgets in the Pointslocal and Gameplan systems.
+Here you'll also find details on using the RESTful API.